cezarysanecki/parking-domain/README.md

 - Reservation can be extended to whole day
     - if was morning reservation
     - if current spot has no reservation for evening
-- There is possibility to extended reservation choosing any free parking spot from the same class if current is reserved
+- Users have the option to extend their reservations by selecting any available parking spot from the same class if their current spot is already reserved.
 - Reservations become effective for a given day during the reservation window (4-5am)

 ### Reservation fulfillment

-> To be changed!

-- If reservation on any parking spot cannot be fulfilled
-    - propose lower class spot with adding loyalty points
+- If a client fails to fulfill a reservation:
-    - propose upper class spot for the same price
+    - he will be charged for the reservation
-- If reservation on chosen parking spot cannot be fulfilled
-    - propose
-        - the same class spot
-        - upper class spot
-        - lower class spot with adding loyalty points
+    - his loyalty points will be reduced
-    - parking is for free
+- If a client fully completes a reservation, they will earn loyalty points.

 ### Encourage to free reserved parking spot